interpretml/interpret-community/README.md

   # <a name="target"></a>

  # Target Audience
-1. Researchers: Interpret's extension hooks make it easy to extend and thus, researchers can easily add their interpretability solutions to the community repository and compare it to state-of-the-art interpretability techniques and other community solutions.
+1. Machine Learning Interpretability Researchers: Interpret's extension hooks make it easy to extend and thus, interpretability researchers who are interested in adding their own techniques, can easily add them to the community repository and compare it to state-of-the-art and proven interpretability techniques and/or other community techniques.

-2. Developers/Data Scientists: Having all of the state-of-the-art algorithms in one place makes it easy for data scientist to experiment with different interpretability techniques, and explain their model in a scalable and seamless manner.
-The set of rich interactive visualizations allow customers to train and deploy more transparent machine learning models instead of wasting time and effort on generating customized visualizations, addressing scalability issues by optimizing third-party interpretability techniques, and adopting/operationalizing interpretability solutions.
+2. Developers/Data Scientists: Having all of the interpretability techniques in one place makes it easy for data scientists to experiment with different interpretability techniques, and explain their model in a scalable and seamless manner.
+The set of rich interactive visualizations allow developers and data scientists to train and deploy more transparent machine learning models instead of wasting time and effort on generating customized visualizations, addressing scalability issues by optimizing third-party interpretability techniques, and adopting/operationalizing interpretability techniques.
-3. Business Executives: The core logic and visualizations are beneficial for raising awareness among those involved in developing AI applications, allow them to audit the output of models used by AI applications, and establish a strong governance framework around the use of AI applications.
+3. Business Executives: The core logic and visualizations are beneficial for raising awareness among those involved in developing AI applications, allow them to audit model predictions for potential bias and use this insight to help establish stronger governance capabilities., and establish a strong governance framework around the use of AI applications.

 # <a name="try"></a>